gerrykeys/next-coin-public/README.md

 - Add games in your favourites or hide games that you don't want to have
 - Access to detailed information about games machines
 - Use some builtin shaders
-- And obvioulsy RUN YOU GAMES!!!
+- And obvioulsy RUN YOUR GAMES!!!

 Next Coin is completely free.